-What happened to Jesus’s disciples post-Easter–in the weeks following Jesus’ resurrection?
+What happened to Jesus’s disciples post-Easter–in the weeks after Jesus’ resurrection?

 It was an exciting time.